TalkWIthKeyboard/oss-upload-maven-plugin/README.md

 # Oss-upload-maven-plugin

-Uploads a file to OSS.
+Uploads a file to aliyun OSS.

 ## Configuration parameters